Brigadér Halling House: 18th century

 The property now known as Lille Strandstræde 14 was owned by Hans Seidelin from 1715.
 The current building was constructed in the 1730s.
 On Seidelin's death in 1752, the property was passed to his nephew Hans Diderik Brinck-Seidelin.

-After just two years, Brinch-Seidelin sold the property to vice admiral Hans Henrik Rømeling (1707–1775).
+After just two years, Brinch-Seidelin sold the property to Vice Admiral Hans Henrik Rømeling (1707–1775).
 In the new cadastre of 1756, the property was listed as No. 100.

 The property was acquired in 1772 by William von Halling, who had just returned from India where he had been in British military service.
 He altered and expanded the building from 1773 to 1776.
 It is believed that the architect was Hans Næss, a student of Nicolas-Henri Jardin.
 In 1774, he married Christine Linde Hvas de Lindenpalm, the only daughter of Jørgen Hvas de Lindenpalm.
 He received the two estates Tirsbæk and Bryckesborg as dowry, renaming the latter Willamsborg.
 In 1776, he ceded Tirsbæk to count Caspar von Moltke in exchange for Dronninglund in Vendsyssel.
-Here later constructed a large town mansion in Aalborg (now Hotel Phønic).
+Here he later constructed a large town mansion in Aalborg (now Hotel Phønic).